2014 Chevrolet Malibu Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2014 Chevrolet Malibu
+A guide to repairs, service, and maintenance costs for your 2014 Chevrolet Malibu

 Power assist to the braking system may be lost due to a problem with the vacuum assist, disabling the hydraulic boost assist.
 If this were to occur increased brake pedal effort would be required to slow and stop the vehicle, increasing the risk of a crash.
 Dealers will update the software in the electronic brake control module to correct this concern.
 Affected vehicles are equipped with a 2.5L engine with the auto stop/start option.